-Jahangirpuri violence: Delhi lawyer asks Supreme Court to formal panel for an impartial inquiry
+Jahangirpuri violence: Delhi lawyer asks Supreme Court to form panel for an impartial inquiry

-The investigation has been partial and communal, the advocate said.
+The investigation has been communal, the advocate alleged.

-A lawyer from Delhi on Monday asked the Supreme Court to form a committee for an impartial inquiry into the Jahangirpuri violence, reported Bar and Bench.
+A lawyer from Delhi on Monday asked the Supreme Court to form a committee to ensure an impartial inquiry into the Jahangirpuri violence, reported Bar and Bench.

-Advocate Amritpal Singh Khalsa said Delhi Police’s investigation was partial and communal, India Today reported.
+Advocate Amritpal Singh Khalsa said Delhi Police’s investigation was biased and communal, India Today reported.

 Members of Hindu and Muslim communities clashed during a Hanuman Jayanti procession in Northwest Delhi’s Jahangirpuri on Saturday.
 Eight policemen and a civilian were injured in the violence.
-So far, the police have arrested 21 people of which 16 are Muslims, The Indian Express reported.
+So far, the police have arrested 21 people of whom 16 are Muslims, The Indian Express reported.
 Two juveniles were also apprehended in the matter.

 Khalsa on Monday told the Chief Justice NV Ramana that this was the second time that communal riots had broken out in Delhi in two years.